Roles and Responsibilities of Municipal Officials

 The CEO, in addition to performing a councillor's duties, must preside when attending a council meeting, unless a bylaw provides otherwise.
 The CEO must also perform any other duty imposed under the MGA or any other enactment.
 In practice, the CEO is also generally the main spokesperson for the municipality, unless that duty is delegated to another councillor.
 The title CEO may be changed to one that council feels is appropriate to the office, such as mayor, reeve, or I.D. chairperson.

 The CEO of a city or town is elected by a vote of a municipality's electors, unless the council passes a bylaw requiring council to appoint the CEO from among the councillors.
 In a village, summer village, or municipal district, council appoints the CEO from among the councillors unless it passes a bylaw providing that the official is to be elected by a vote of the municipality's electors.
-The CEO role includes:
+The CEO role, unless a bylaw prescribes otherwise, includes:

 - Chairperson of council